-Helping Yellowstone wolves, bison, and grizzly bears thrive
+Helping Yellowstone wolves, bison, grizzly bears and more thrive

 If there is a single defining component to Greater Yellowstone, it is the unique and iconic wildlife that roam throughout the region.
 To thrive, the wildlife of Greater Yellowstone need healthy, connected habitats and large expanses of wild country.

-- Keep humans and wildlife safe now and in the future
+Keep people and wildlife safe now and in the future

-- Advocate for sound policies that protect Yellowstone's bison, grizzly bears, wolves and other wild animals of the region
+Advocate for sound policies that protect Yellowstone's iconic and wild animals around the region.

 Yellowstone’s Grizzly Bears

 The grizzly bear is the wild icon of Yellowstone.
 Thirty years ago, only 200 bears remained.
 Today, over 700 grizzlies are found across the wildlands of Greater Yellowstone.
 The Greater Yellowstone Coalition is working to ensure grizzly bears thrive in this region for years to come.
 Our goals center on protecting core grizzly bear habitat, reducing conflicts with humans and connecting Greater Yellowstone’s bears to other populations in the Northern Rockies.
-Some of our strategies include advocating for new land protections in critical bear habitat, voluntary livestock allotment buyouts, and funding range riders and electric fencing, especially in mortality hot spots.
-We are also working to construct six wildlife crossing structures beginning in 2017, and bear-proof all 164 National Forest campgrounds surrounding Yellowstone.
+Some of our strategies include advocating for new land protections in critical bear habitat, voluntary livestock allotment buyouts, and funding range riders and electric fencing.
+We are also working to construct six wildlife crossing structures beginning in 2017, and to bearproof all 164 National Forest campgrounds surrounding Yellowstone.
 Click here to read more about how we keep bears alive.

 No visit to Yellowstone is complete without marveling at hundreds of awe-inspiring bison.
 With more than 16 million animals once roaming the Northern Plains, the iconic American bison was nearly wiped out by 1900.
-Today, Yellowstone’s wild bison represent the last genetically pure herds in North America.
+Today, Yellowstone’s wild bison are the last genetically pure herds in North America.
 Protecting Yellowstone’s bison is a top priority for the Greater Yellowstone Coalition.
-We are working to end decades of controversial management practices focused on hazing and slaughtering bison that migrate beyond Yellowstone’s boundaries.
-With a new management plan in the works, our goal is to ensure bison are finally managed as wildlife and have safe access to more than 400,000 acres of habitat outside the park.
+We are working to end decades of hazing and slaughtering bison that migrate beyond Yellowstone’s boundaries.
+Our goal is to ensure bison are finally managed as wildlife and have safe access to more than 400,000 acres of habitat outside the park.
 Click here to read about how we're doing that.

 SYMBOL OF THE WILD RETURNED TO YELLOWSTONE